Entry Level Salary

 - Organized and detail oriented

-- Highly motivated and self-directed
+- Highly motivated, self-directed, and strong leader

 Want to explore other careers that have similar work environments, education, training, and responsibilities?